Army Fee Assistance Program

 - LES for all Service Members activated to full time duty.
 A current copy of the Service Member’s LES dated within the past 90 days will be required.

-- SF-50 for all Army Civilians, and Guard and Reserve Technicians.
-Please supply your current year SF-50 form.
+- SF-50 or DA343 for all Army Civilians, and Guard and Reserve Technicians.
+Please supply your current year SF-50 form or DA343 form.

 - Provider Documents– All eligible providers for the assistance program must have a state child care license, a state inspection report dated within the last 12 months, and a complete provider fee assistance application.
 For the MCCYN program, providers must meet additional high quality standards.
 Applications for fee assistance will not be processed until the selected provider meets all program eligibility requirements and has submitted a complete application.

-- Statement of non-availability- for families living within 15 miles or 20 minutes of their assigned garrison that offers on-post child care.
+- Statement of non-availability – for families living within 15 miles or 20 minutes of an Army installation that offers on-post child care.
 Before applying to the Army Fee Assistance Program with CCAoA, new families must contact CYSS Parent & Outreach Services to see if there are child care options available on-post.
 If on-post care is unavailable a statement of non-availability must be completed and signed by a CYSS Parent & Outreach Services representative and be sent to CCAoA as part of your application packet.
-Families will not have to provide a statement of non-availability if they reside further than 15 miles or 20 minutes from their assigned garrison.
+Families will not have to provide a statement of non-availability if they reside further than 15 miles or 20 minutes from an Army installation that offers on-post child care.

-- Exempt Populations include: School age children, geographically dispersed ARNG and AR, Wounded Warriors, SOS Sponsors, and rare cases requiring Army-Approved exceptions to policy.
+- Exempt Populations include: School age children, geographically dispersed ARNG and AR, Wounded Warriors, SOS Sponsors, Recruiters, and rare cases requiring Army-approved exceptions to policy.

 - PLEASE NOTE: Families are required to submit an updated copy of the statement of non-availability if they make a permanent change of station (PCS) to a new location.
 This is required in order to determine if space is available on the new installation.